crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 ### hash
 A machine-readable identifier for the instance.
 This hash must be referenced when submitting a solution for this instance.
 See [Output Data Model](documentation/output_data_model.md#problem_instance_hash-verkehrsplanhash).

-### parameters
-Can be used to set global or solver-specific guidelines for the instance.
-Do not change these, as it would change the hash of the instance.

 ### service_intentions (funktionaleAngebotsbeschreibungen)
 This is a list.
 Each item in the list is an individual _service_intention_.
 A _service_intention_ describes a specific train to be run.
 In particular, it specifies **all requirements** that the scheduler needs to observe when planning this particular train.
 These requirements can be of the following type:
 * earliest allowed time at certain points